 DKT Ethiopia began operations in 1990 with the introduction of Hiwot Trust condoms.
-The program now socially markets condoms (3 brands with eight variants of Sensation), oral contraceptives (3 brands), an injectable contraceptive, an emergency contraceptive and several other reproductive health and child survival products.
-In 2013, it delivered 2,442,890 couple years of protection (CYPs).
-It regularly supplies 25% of Ethiopia’s CYPs and 33% of the condoms.
-In December 2013, Studies in Family Planning published an article documenting DKT’s contribution to Ethiopia’s family planning success.
+DKT now offers 2 condom brands, oral contraceptive brands, an injectable contraceptive, an emergency contraceptive, and several other reproductive health and child survival products.
+DKT regularly supplies over 40% of Ethiopia’s CYPs and 35% of its reproductive health commodities.
+In December 2013, Studies in Family Planning published an article documenting DKT’s contribution to Ethiopia’s strides in reproductive health.

 DKT Ethiopia engages high school entrepreneurs through its youth program, the Young Marketers Initiative, which is a collaboration includes 150 HIV/AIDS prevention clubs of student entrepreneurs who sell condoms to their peers.
 The Young Marketers clubs regularly account for a third of DKT Ethiopia’s condom sales.